Skip to content

 • The swap module identified in the initial algorithm was not implemented as a VBScript module here because it was deemed too simple to warrant a separate module.

 5.5.
-The Tax Calculation program in modular form
+The TAX program in modular form

 We revisit the tax calculation program, this time written in a modular form